seeeebaaaa/karel_learns_c_cl/README.md

 Karels starting rotation.
 0>North,1>East,2>south,3>west. int
 ##### Walls
 The walls are a bit tricky.
 All walls are stored in the array `walls[][4]`.
 Each wall is another array with 4 Elements: `{field1Y,field1X,field2Y,field2X}`.
 The wall is created between `field1` and `field2`.
+> IMPORTANT: field1 must be either on the right sid eof field2 or under field2
 ##### Beeper
 The beepers are stored in the array `beeper[][3]`.
 Each beeper is another array with 3 elements: `{fieldY,fieldX,numberOfBeepers}`. `numberOfBeepers` is th eamount of beepers stored on this field.
 #### Adding it to the Selection
-To ad your world to the world selection go into the `void loadWorld()` function and under `//world selection:` youll find plenty of if-elseif statements.
+To add your world to the world selection go into the `void loadWorld()` function and under `//world selection:` youll find plenty of if-elseif statements.
 To add your world paste
 ```c
 else if (!strcmp(worldName, "howYouWanToCallItFromYourFile"))
     {